Duran-FerrerM/Pan-B-cell-methylome/README.md

 # Example execution:
 Estimate.epiCMIT(betas = betas.example,epiCMIT.annot = epiCMIT.annot,export = T)
 ```
-Please, refer to the original script for further details regarding its execution at: https://github.com/Duran-FerrerM/Pan-B-cell-methylome/blob/master/Estimate.epiCMIT.R
+Please, refer to the original script for further details: https://github.com/Duran-FerrerM/Pan-B-cell-methylome/blob/master/Estimate.epiCMIT.R

 ## Data availability
-All the normalized DNA methylation matreices used for the sutdy can be found here: http://resources.idibaps.org/paper/the-proliferative-history-shapes-the-dna-methylome-of-b-cell-tumors-and-predicts-clinical-outcome
+All the normalized DNA methylation matrices used for the sutdy can be found here: http://resources.idibaps.org/paper/the-proliferative-history-shapes-the-dna-methylome-of-b-cell-tumors-and-predicts-clinical-outcome

 ## Contact
-If you have any inquiry, please contact me at: *maduran@clinic.cat* :-)
+If you have any question, comment or suggestions please contact me at: *maduran@clinic.cat* :-)